-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2018 and Working Together to Safeguard Children 2018, and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2019 (link to be updated) and Working Together to Safeguard Children 2018, and the Governance Handbook.
 We comply with this guidance and the procedures set out by Newham Safeguarding Children Board.